idaholab/DACKAR/doc/install_spacy3.5.rst

   python nltkDownloader.py

 or check installing_nltk_data_ on how to manually install nltk data.
-For this project, the users can also try the following steps:
+For this project, users can also try these steps:

 .. code-block:: bash